AMAN74458/zsh-mac-ls-color/README.md

 # zsh-mac-ls-color

-Want to you mac terminal colorful but not so colorful like all do by installing iterm2, oh my zash etc. Here a small guide for you how you can make your terminal colorful but minimal. **Let's start** 🎬
+Want to make mac terminal colorful but not so colorful like all do by installing iterm2, oh my zash etc. Here a small guide for you how you can make your terminal colorful but minimal. **Let's start** 🎬

 #### **First Thing**